Hotel_APIs_featured

 GIATA: largest hotel mapping database

-GIATA is another old-timer in the hotel market, operating since 1996.
+GIATA is an old-timer in the hotel market, operating since 1996.
 The company’s product is a sort of Yellow Pages with its own content IDs (multicodes) assigned to each piece of information.
-Currently, GIATA claims to have up to 1.18 million properties mapped.
-To read more about hotel mapping check our separate article.
+Currently, GIATA claims to have up to 1.4 million properties mapped.

 You can source hotel data from GIATA using their XML REST API: